shaunsmith/functionslab/vm.md

-A Virtual box vm can be used for this lab:
+# You will need a Docker environment to complete this lab.
+A Virtual box vm can be used as an option:

 ## 1. Install VirtualBox if needed: